Ultimate Product Gallery

 • Style handle: upg-styles

-3. Check the browser console for errors and include them in your support request.
+3. Check the browser console for errors and include them when contacting support.

 ↑ Back to top

-2. Enable “Enable gallery debug bar” and save changes.
+2. Enable “Enable gallery debug bar” and save your changes.

 3. View a product page while logged in as an admin or shop manager.